 Views:

 The University of Otago offers a range of Health Sciences undergraduate professional programmes (HSUPP).
 Each professional programme has specific entry pathways.
 Most offer entry through Health Sciences First Year (HSFY), as well as Graduate and Alternative categories.
 Some programmes also allow entry directly from secondary school or after one or more years of university study.
+These programmes are designed for students aiming for professional registration in health-related careers such as dentistry, medicine, pharmacy, physiotherapy, and related fields.

 Programme entry pathways:

 Applicants are assessed under the pathway that best fits their academic background and previous study.
+Consult the Guidelines for Admission for your chosen programme to confirm eligibility requirements and required supporting documentation.

 The Health Sciences Professional Programmes at the University of Otago promote equity by supporting applicants from under-represented groups.
 Equity groups include Māori, New Zealand Resident Indigenous Pacific Origins (NZRIPO), Socioeconomic, Refugee Background, and New Zealand Rural Origins.
 Each group has specific eligibility criteria and requires supporting documentation, such as verified ancestry, school information, or evidence of residency.
-Refer to the specific programme page for full details:
+These equity pathways are supported by the Admissions Policy for Health Professional Programmes, which aims to improve health outcomes by fostering a health workforce that reflects the communities it serves.

 Guidelines for admission to Health Sciences professional programmes

 In 2025, applications for HSUPP opened on 1 July and closed on 14 August for entry in the following year.
 While the opening date will be on 1 July every year, the closing date will change each year and will always be on a Thursday.
-The exception to this is for the "Alternative" entry category for Medicine, which is open for applications between 1 April and 1 May for entry in the following year.
+Check application dates carefully, as late applications are not normally accepted.

 If you need to amend an already-submitted application before the closing date, contact AskOtago.